The Ageism Tsunami

-Based on a conceptual analysis of ageism, a new definition of ageism was introduced in an article, “A Conceptual Analysis of Ageism, by Iversen, Larsen, & Solem in 2009: “Ageism is defined as negative or positive stereotypes, prejudice and/or discrimination against (or to the advantage of) elderly people on the basis of their chronological age or on the basis of a perception of them as being ‘old’ or ‘elderly’.
+Based on a conceptual analysis of ageism, a new definition of ageism was introduced by Iversen, Larsen, & Solem in 2009: “Ageism is defined as negative or positive stereotypes, prejudice and/or discrimination against (or to the advantage of) elderly people on the basis of their chronological age or on the basis of a perception of them as being ‘old’ or ‘elderly’.
 Ageism can be implicit or explicit.

 Researchers have also found that ageism is surprisingly commonplace.
 In one study published in a 2013 issue of The Gerontologist, researchers looked at how older people were represented in Facebook groups.
 They found 84 groups devoted to the topic of older adults, but most of these groups had been created by people in their 20s.
 Nearly 75 percent of the groups existed to criticize older people and nearly 40 percent advocated banning them from activities such as driving and shopping.